wathmihasara/ASS_4_GRP-10/README.md

 })

 ```
-This code used to calculate the codon usage for each sequence in the cds list and saves the results in codon_usage_list.
+This code is used to calculate the codon usage for each sequence in the cds list and saves the results in codon_usage_list.
 And indicates that the output should be returned as a data frame, making it easier to work with and analyze.

 # Calculating RSCU for all sequences